How to Buy a Walkie Talkie for Cruise Ship

 A battery that is draining can be a great disappointment at the best of times.
 On the other hand, it can be a matter of life and death in the most stressful situations.

 Of course, no one wants a battery that drains in ten minutes.
-That’s why it’s really recommendable to check out the type of battery that your target radio uses.
+That’s why it’s recommendable to check out the type of battery that your target radio uses.

 Most high-end radios use either Li-ion, Nickel-metal hydride, or Nickel-Cadmium batteries.
 These batteries are the best and will offer you several hours of use before the need to recharge.